jacobdweightman/jacobdweightman.github.io/_posts/2024-12-2-circles-in-finite-fields.md

 mathjax: true
 ---

-I recently read this great paper [Reed Solomon Codes over the Circle Group](https://eprint.iacr.org/2023/824.pdf) that makes great use of the circle group to be able to use of an important kind of error correcting code in finite fields where it is otherwise difficult.
+I recently read a fun paper [Reed Solomon Codes over the Circle Group](https://eprint.iacr.org/2023/824.pdf) that uses circle groups to perform an important kind of error correcting code in finite fields where it's otherwise difficult.
 If that sounds like gibberish to you, be not afeard!
 That's not really what I'm here to talk about!
 While quite tangential to the contents of the paper, I was intrigued by the idea of translating circle groups into the context of finite fields, and wondered if there was a good way to understand these groups spatially, given how weird finite fields tend to be.
 Hence the title of the blog post!

 # The Unit Circle